hucknz/cumulusmx/README.md

 Cumulus MX is a cross platform version of the Cumulus weather station software.
 [Learn more](https://www.cumuluswiki.org/a/Main_Page) at the Cumulus wiki.

 ## Usage
-1. Ensure Docker is installed and configured on the host machine (I recommend using DockSTARTer if you want an easy way to get started with Docker)
+1. Ensure Docker is installed and configured on the host machine
 2. Clone the [docker-compose.yml](https://github.com/hucknz/cumulusmx/blob/main/docker-compose.yml) and [.env](https://github.com/hucknz/cumulusmx/blob/main/.env) files to your local machine
 3. Modify the .env file to suit your environment
 4. Important: If you're not using USB passthrough make sure to remove the "devices" section from the docker-compose.yml file (see Known Issues)